 - Aesthetics and Politics; Politics and Aesthetics: Both the socio-political background of cinematic practices and politically engaged aesthetics - as well as the often paradoxical relation between the two - require our attention.
 How do these aesthetics make visible the covert persistence or revival of seemingly marginalized conceptions of art, which, upon their reinscription in contemporary contexts, give way to new interpretations of the aims and utopian claims that characterized them?

-- Proposals for paper presentations can be sent to email@example.com by the 1st of September 2021.
+- EXTENDED DEADLINE: Proposals for paper presentations can be sent to firstname.lastname@example.org by the 15th of September 2021.

 - Please also include a 300 word abstract and a short bio.